-Customising vector base maps
+Customising vector art base maps

 The advice below relates to our downloadable vector artwork maps.
-(It does not apply to our online maps.)
+(It does not apply to our dynamic online maps.)

 Maproom maps are easy to customise using standard vector graphics editing software such as Adobe Illustrator.
 Experienced professional graphic designers will fully appreciate the careful layering of many thousands of vector paths and anchor points, which allow for easy selections and rapid changes to stroke and fill styles, plus custom plottings and labels, or hiding of unwanted elements.